osvaldog5511/github-tutorial/README.md

 Learning about workflow and commands you need to know what status, add, commit, and push do.

-**Status:** to be able to use status you need to put git status. git status is a command to see which files have been edited since the last commit it will be red. git status is also a command to see which files are staged for the commit wich will make it green.
+**Git Status:** to be able to use status you need to put `git status`.
+Git status is a command to see which files have been edited since the last commit it will be red.
+Git status is also a command to see which files are staged for the commit which will make it green.

-**Add:** add can be used to add files to be able to commit and can also be able to add a directory and can add even deleted files.
-For example we can use git add file.txt to add the file(s) to the stage to be committed.
-Also, we can use git add . wich will add the current/entire directory, git add . also ill only add new and modified files it won't add anything that's been deleted or been renamed for that you will need git add file.ext
+**Git Add:** add can be used to add files to be able to commit and can also be able to add a directory and can add even deleted files.
+For example we can use `git add file.txt` to add the file(s) to the stage to be committed.
+Also, we can use `git add . `wich will add the current/entire directory, `git add .` also will only add new and modified files it won't add anything that's been deleted or been renamed for that you will need `git add --all`

-**Commit:**to be able to commit you will need to use git commit -m "short/specific message" wich will take a ‘snapshot’ of the files on the stage.
+**Git Commit:**to be able to commit you will need to use `git commit -m "short/specific message"` which will take a ‘snapshot’ of the files on the stage.
 The message should be present-tense and describe what was modified in this snapshot wich will create a HTML template.

-**Push:** to be able to use git push -u origin master. when you push you are sending our commits from our local repo to our remote repo.
+**Git Push:** to be able to use `git push -u origin master`.
+When you push you are sending our commits from our local repo to our remote repo.
 The -u means “upstream.”
-This tells git to remember which remote repo & branch to push our changes to when we type git push in the future.
-Also, origin is to know which remote we are pushing to. master is the main branch of our project.
+This tells git to remember which remote repo & branch to push our changes to when we type `git push` in the future.
+Also, origin is to know which remote we are pushing to.
+Master is the main branch of our project.

 ---
 ## Rolling Back Changes